jhonKidan/ML-project/README.md

 # 🚗 Car Price Prediction using Linear Regression

 ## 📌 Project Overview
-This project predicts the price of used cars based on features such as year, mileage, and brand.
+This project predicts the price of cars based on features such as year, mileage, and brand.

 ## 📂 Folder Structure
 - `data/` → Dataset files